aimclub/ECG/benchmarks_ptb_xl.md

 ## Benchmarks

-All methods were trained on [CPSC 2018](http://2018.icbeb.org/Challenge.html).
+All methods except of `ecg_is_normal` were trained on [CPSC 2018](http://2018.icbeb.org/Challenge.html).
 For benchmarking [PTB-XL](https://physionet.org/content/ptb-xl/1.0.1/) dataset was used.

+Method `ecg_is_normal` was trained, validated and tested on [PTB-XL](https://physionet.org/content/ptb-xl/1.0.1/) dataset.
+1-8 folds were used for the training set, 9 fold for the validation set and 10 fold for the test set of the entire dataset, respectively.

 ### Detect significant ST-elevation
 We perform evaluation using 2 metrics: